josegarciav/MMA-Thesis/README.md

-# MMA-Thesis
-MSc Applied Mathematics thesis code repository.
+# MSc Applied Mathematics thesis repository.

 Thesis:
 * An application of Quasi-Newton Optimization Methods in Deep Learning